linkml/linkml/docs/faq/modeling.md

 Mappings are useful in a variety of ways including:

-- they make your data and your schema more FAIR (Findable, Accessable, Reusable, and Interoperable)
+- they make your data and your schema more FAIR (Findable, Accessible, Reusable, and Interoperable)
 - when people use data that conforms to your model, and integrated with data that conforms to another model, they can use mappings between models to help automate data harmonization.
 - mappings can provide links to other documentation sources for your model, allowing expertise to be shared between projects and not duplicated
 - mappings allow advanced users to reason over your model.